 * I have a group/camp/team/scout troop that I'd like to bring to see a TADW show.
 Are there group rates?

 - TADW productions are geared for young audiences (with the exception of the 10-Minute Play Festival, which may have themes more suited to older teens.).
 Annually, we have many pre-school aged children attend our musical and play, but parents are always the best judge of their child's ability to attend a live performance.
 TADW shows are always presented in one-act and are generally about 75 minutes or less.
-For Summer 2013,"Disney's Aladdin" is the Broadway show.
-"Jack and the Beanstalk" is a new circus play with music by Ronnie Sperling and Chris Halsted.
+For Summer 2014,"Disney's Beauty and the Beast" is the Broadway show.
+"Cirque des Pirates" is a new circus play with music by Ronnie Sperling and Chris Halsted.

 - Here is a detailed explanation on how to get tickets for TADW shows: How to Get Tickets.
 All seats are general admission.
 Some performances are already sold out to local camp groups, so buy your tickets today!

 - TADW is a six-week, intensive summer workshop for young people interested in theatre.
 In fact, it is the longest-running workshop of its kind in the nation.
 Through the program, students receive intensive training in the areas of acting, dance, and voice, or technical theatre arts (costume, stagecraft, lighting and sound).
 The students form a theatre company and stage two productions (a musical and a play), as well as a festival of student-written short plays, and a showcase of music theatre repertoire.